 To heat the water, I have a tankless propane water heater, which is extremely efficient.
 Read more about it here.
 For off-grid water pressure, I use a water pump.
 The water pump runs on 12V and the water heater requires 12V to spark and to protect itself from freezing.
 My house is wired for 110, so I have a 12V converter to run these appliances.
 These elements can easily be powered by a gas generator or solar power when off-grid.

-*NEW DISCOUNT: Receive $50 off when you use the discount code “GIANT” at check out*
+*DISCOUNT: Receive $25 off when you use the discount code “GIANT” at check out.
+That’s $75 cheaper than Amazon!*

 My “On-Grid” freshwater system